casr/vim-colors-normalise/README.md

 normalise.vim
 =============

-A truly monochrome scheme that uses only your terminal‘s foreground and background colours.
+A truly monochrome scheme that uses only your terminal’s foreground and background colours.

 ![Terminal showing src/highlight.c from Vim](doc/commadore64.png "Terminal is using a Commodare64-inspired theme which normalise.vim makes use of")